bhavyansh001/geeky_01/README.md

 ## About

-Geeky is a private project developed solely by Bhavyansh001 from DiversePixel.
+Geeky is a private project developed solely by Bhavyansh001.
 As such, there are no contributions, licenses, or credits associated with it.

-For more information, contact Bhavyansh001 at [your email address].
+For more information, contact Bhavyansh001 at bhavyansh001@gmail.com.